Tanya-1109/Learning-LLD/MovieTicketBookingApp/README.md

 ## Handling Concurrency

 Concurrency is a crucial aspect in ticket booking systems, especially during high traffic events.
-Also concurrency is important from the interview point of view where we can asked about how to handle conconcurrency.
+Also concurrency is important from the interview point of view where we can be asked about how to handle conconcurrency.

 - **Pessimistic Approach:**
   When a user views a seat, it is locked for others and released only when the user stops viewing.